KarthikSaladi047/Ansible-Project/README.md

-# Automated🤖 Deployment and Configuration Management of a Linux Web Server🖥️ on Azure☁️ using Ansible and Terraform
+# Automated🤖 Deployment and Configuration Management of a Linux Web Server🖥️ on Azure☁️ using Ansible🅰️ and Terraform👨‍💻

 ## Introduction: